2 Care, prevention and counselling

 Eventually the loss is accepted and the person begins to adjust to the changes the loss has brought to their life.
 At first there is a feeling of numbness which becomes a very sad period.
 Although this sadness will be overcome and the person will continue with their life, at times in the future they will be reminded of their loss, resulting in sadness or anger once again.

-Before reaching acceptance, some people may move forward and backward through the above stages while others may only go through some of the stages.
+Before reaching acceptance, some people may move forward and backward through the various stages above while others may only go through some of the stages.

 The normal response to loss is a sequence of denial, anger, bargaining, depression and acceptance.